Earn College Credit on your Alzar Gap Experience

 Frequently Asked Questions:

-The Culminating Leadership Project is meant to be partially planned on an Alzar Gap program, and completed independently after the program.
+Here are some of the questions prospective students often have around earning college credit, which centers around our Culminating Leadership Project, which is meant to be partially planned on an Alzar Gap program, and completed independently after the program.
 The course is completely optional, included in tuition, and is eligible for credit through Western Colorado University.

 Western Colorado University charges $340 if a student is seeking college credit for the Culminating Leadership Project course.
 Please see “Important Dates” below for information about late and cancellation fees.

-As long as students register by the deadline for college credit, they are eligible to use 529 funds for both PSU courses and for Alzar Gap tuition.
-Students will receive an invoice with their PSU ID number and will have the funds sent directly to PSU.
+As long as students register by the deadline for college credit, they are eligible to use 529 funds for both WCU courses and for Alzar Gap tuition.
+Students will receive an invoice with their WCU ID number and will have the funds sent directly to WCU.

-Portland State University is accredited through the Northwest Commission on Colleges and Universities, and Western Colorado University is accredited through The Higher Learning Commission.
-Both PSU and WCU credits are generally accepted at both private and public universities/colleges.
-However, we encourage students to contact their college or university’s admissions office to ensure that all PSU credits will transfer and not interfere with a student’s deferral plan.
-Please refer to the Gap Year to College page from the Gap Year Association for a list of college and university deferral policies.
+Western Colorado University is accredited through The Higher Learning Commission.
+WCU credits are generally accepted at both private and public universities/colleges.
+However, we encourage students to contact their college or university’s admissions office to ensure that all credits will transfer and not interfere with a student’s deferral plan.

 Enrollment Deadlines: